 Summary: Can You Retake AP Exams?

-Taking an AP test a second time is an expensive commitment, so you should make sure you put some serious effort into studying.
-Try to learn from whatever problems you had the first time around, and avoid cramming or glossing over areas of the content that you don’t quite understand.
+Taking an AP test a second time is an expensive commitment, so you should make sure you put some serious effort into studying for it.
+Try to learn from whatever problems you had the first time around, and avoid cramming or glossing over content areas you don't quite understand.

 Ideally, you'll get a high score on your test the first time around.
 To make sure that happens, read our five-step plan detailing the best way to study for AP exams.